 The shift required by joint action might be cast as one of intentional or semantical ascent.
 Previously, the humanoids, like other animals, would have been able to form beliefs that predicate certain properties of particular objects or assign the objects to certain classes.
 But now they must be able to form beliefs that take those properties or classes as items of which they can predicate other properties, as in thinking that this is the sort of thing others propose that they seek together, or this is the sort of activity that they intend to undertake jointly.
 Where particulars were previously the only items that served as objects of attention, now properties or classes can also enjoy that status.

-Salient patterns and signs
+4.3 Salient Patterns and Signs

 It may be that, under the pressure of acting together, the humanoids will find certain patterns salient without having signs or words for them.
 The pattern associated with a certain game may be salient to them, for example, insofar as they can see any instance, or perhaps the simulacrum of an instance, as exemplifying the class of game in question (Goodman 1969).
 But whether not that is the case, their capacity for joint activity would certainly be much improved if they had signs, gestural or sounded, to denote the objects on which they act or the pursuits they conduct.
 Such signs would enhance their capacity to initiate joint practices, and might even be essential for their success and spread.